The-w0rst/grimmbot/INSTALL.md

-# Goon Squad Bots - Installation Guide
+# Goon Squad Bots - Installation Guide (v1.3)

 Curse here.
 Let's get these bots running on your machine.
 This works on Windows, macOS, or Linux—take your pick.

+Welcome to the first public release of the Goon Squad bots.

 ## Quick setup
 1. Install Python 3.10 or newer.